Storytelling

 Marketers can’t produce their best work if they’re burnt out.
 And if your content doesn’t stand out from your competition, it won’t turn your prospects’ heads.
 Content quality is a major factor for potential buyers evaluating brands with similar products.
 Studies show that poor-quality content decreases the probability of a sale by 40 percent.

 Your brand’s content needs to capture attention, or your prospects will go elsewhere.
 How do you make that happen?
-With more creativity.
+With more creativity in marketing assets.

 For now, let’s forget about SEO, analytics, company goals, and deadlines.
 Instead, let’s focus on different ways to spark creativity with content to gauge interest and engagement.